mccartymv/redbubble-sales-report/README.md

     'salesReportTopListCount' : 10
 };
 ```
-Looking at the `shops` array, we have the name of our store and a RegEx which matches any string of text which begins with "100% ".
+Looking at the `shops` array, we have the name of our store and a RegEx, `/^100% /` which matches any string of text which begins with "100% ".
 This matches the output in the example at the top of this README.
+Not all shops have such a strict naming convention that applies to every single product available of course.
+Luckily, regular expressions can take conditional rules, a regular expression could be written with the OR (|) operator to account for any product name in a diverse store.
+More information on conditional regular expressions is available [here](https://regexone.com/lesson/conditionals).